PreciousChicken/blog/content/posts/apollo-server-docker-container.md

 Comments, feedback?
 Post below.

 Oh and if you are wondering, what is a tie down scheme anyway?
-It's a schematic for how to fasten a load within an aircraft or container.
+It's a schematic for how to fasten a load within an aircraft or ISO container.
 Think of it like a very weak joke.

 ## Related work